 - GPS timestamps for all milestone recording (not wall-clock time), eliminating processing lag

-- Linear interpolation between GPS samples to pinpoint threshold crossings with sub-sample precision
+- Linear interpolation between fused samples to pinpoint threshold crossings with sub-sample precision

 - Doppler-derived speed from GPS rather than position differentiation